 This has been, by far, my favorite, as far as convenient prices and modern vehicles.
 Besides, it also allows for a different drop-off city, something very convenient if you fly in and out from different airports.
 Among the main features to choose this company:

 - 100% Cretan (and you know I totally support local businesses!)

 - Absolutely no hidden extras and full insurance included (unbeatable peace of mind as this includes tires, glass & mirrors)

 - No excess policy

 - And if you change your mind: Free cancellation

 Do check with them before heading to international operators.

-Health & Insurance in Crete
+Plan for safety: Health & insurance in Crete

 Check your vaccines and medicine list with your doctor a few weeks before your trip, everyone should be up to date on routine vaccinations.

 If you are a European Citizen, the European Health Card will give you access to free medical care with doctors belonging to the Greek public health system.